Changed your mind? Your refund rights

 You paid with a gift card

 I’m a fan of using discounted gift cards to save a little extra on purchases.
-There’s a danger with paying by gift card.
+However, there’s a danger with paying by gift card.
 If you decide to return your item, you will get the refund to a gift card.
 Why is this bad?

 First, you need to make sure you keep the original gift card as some retailers will only refund to the one you paid with.